8bitbuddhist/aws-modernization-workshop-base/content/42_next_experiment/30_Observe_Experiment.md

 +++
-title = "3.4 Observe the Impact"
+title = "7.4 Observe the Impact"
 chapter = true
 weight = 30
 +++

-# Observe the Impact

 While the attack is running, open the website in a browser and try using it like a regular user.
 Do you see anything unusual?